 Often we are faced with difficult choices about how to maintain our sustainability, from our product to our packaging to in-store distributors.
 It is incredible to see organic, fair-trade tea or soap that is sold as a grocery store’s house brand.
 However, the soap is encased with plastic packaging and each tea bag is encased and/or made from plastic.
 Many businesses are forced to decide between growing their company or maintaining their ethos.
+However, eco-friendly packaging may not be as troublesome as people think.

 We are here to tell you, that dichotomy couldn’t be farther from the truth!
 For example, take the Republic of Tea, no plastic in sight!
 They have compostable tea bags, recyclable or reusable canisters, and ethically-sourced ingredients for their teas.
 Your ethically made, sustainable products need to be packaged with your purpose-driven mission in mind.